 OK, so that headline is a bit shocking.
-But this article is going to be very honest, direct and a bit aggressive because I feel very passionate about this topic.
+But this article is going to be very honest, direct and a bit aggressive because as a motorcycle accident lawyer in Denver, I feel very passionate about this topic.

 Wear a helmet when you ride a bicycle or motorcycle.
 Period.